 While researching, pay attention to fuel efficiency ratings.
 If you are choosing between multiple models, compare fuel economy and factor gas expenses into the cost of owning the vehicle.

 Know What You Need to Test Drive a Car

 You must have a valid driver’s license to test drive a car.
 But how old do you need to be to take a test drive?
 The minimum age requirement to test drive a car varies by state and dealership, but drivers 16-17 years old will likely be required to have a parent with them, while most drivers can take a test drive without a parent when they reach 18.

 What about insurance?
 Do you need to be insured to take a test drive?
 Whether you are buying from a dealership or a private seller, you can test drive a car without insurance.
 Car dealerships are required to carry insurance that covers damage and injuries that might happen during a test drive.
 A private seller’s insurance will most likely cover drivers that test drive their vehicle, but be sure to confirm that a private seller’s car insurance is up to date.
 When you make the decision to purchase a vehicle, be prepared to have insurance before you drive your new car off the lot or before you transfer the title from a private seller.

 When car shopping, don’t get pressured into the immediate sale.
 Schedule several appointments on the same day so you have a reason to leave the dealership and think about your purchase options.

 Before handing over the keys for a test drive, most dealerships will want to photocopy your license.
-Bring your own copy, and ask for it back when you leave the dealership to cut down on the number of people that have access to your identifying information.
+Bring your own copy and ask for it back when you leave the dealership to cut down on the number of people who have access to your identifying information.

 When You’re Behind the Wheel